Back to AI/ML Overview

 ❓Misconceptions cleared

-A short catalog of common confusions about how RAG systems work.
-Each one is answered in one or two sentences β€” the kind of quick clarity that separates someone who has shipped RAG from someone who has only read about it.
+A short catalog of common confusions about how systems work.
+Each one is answered in one or two sentences β€” the kind of quick clarity that separates someone who has shipped from someone who has only read about it.

 Who decides what to retrieve β€” the LLM or the vector database?